View the class schedule or contact Lizzy by email or at 561-312-3624 to sign up!

 The American Red Cross recommends beginning swimming lessons after your child has reached 6 months of age.
 At this time, children are endowed with the necessary motor skills and cognitive awareness to practice foundational swimming skills.
 Babies and parents should expect a fun learning environment — complete with songs & games — that sets the tone for future swimming success.
-Children will practice fundamental skills like floating, blowing bubbles, finding the side, kicking, reaching, & entering and exiting the pool safely.
+In these swimming lessons for babies will practice fundamental skills like floating, blowing bubbles, finding the side, kicking, reaching, & entering and exiting the pool safely.
 Both the instructor and parents will model behaviors and assist children in practicing them independently.

-This foundational swim class is also held as a parent & tot style lesson.
+These foundational swim classes for toddlers is also held as a parent & tot style lesson.
 Parents should expect to enter the pool and work directly with their child while the instructor leads the class.

 This swimming class also utilizes the Red Cross method and follows a gentle progression in to safe and comfortable swimming.
 This course is designed to propel young students in to swim readiness with skill sets such as: kicking technique, arm paddling, breath control, submersion, gliding, floating, positioning, and pool safety.
 Parents and children should expect a fun learning environment — we sing, play games, and laugh a lot!

 At this age, parents no longer need to enter the pool with their child.
-Lessons are conducted solely by the instructor as parents watch from the deck.
+Swimming lessons for kids ages 3 and up are conducted solely by the instructor while parents observe from the deck.
 If your child is particularly shy or fearful, we can discuss options to have a parent in or near the pool during lesson time.